The Beatles Anthology

 Frequently Asked Questions

-No, The Beatles Anthology is a definitive standalone documentary miniseries that covers the complete history of the band from their origins to their breakup.
-As a finite historical project narrated by the band members themselves, there are no plans for a second season or a continuation.
+No, The Beatles Anthology is a definitive standalone miniseries that covers the complete history of the band from their origins to their breakup.
+As a historical documentary project, it was intended to be a one-time retrospective and will not return for a second season unless it were eventually reimagined as a different anthology.

 Premium